rectorphp/rector/docs/AllRectorsOverview.md

 ## Rector\Rector\Contrib\Symfony\FrameworkBundle\GetParameterToConstructorInjectionRector

-Turns fetching of parameters via getParmaeter() in ContainerAware to constructor injection in Command and Controller in Symfony
+Turns fetching of parameters via `getParameter()` in ContainerAware to constructor injection in Command and Controller in Symfony

 ```diff
 -class MyCommand extends ContainerAwareCommand